EagleEyesPrim/Eagle-Packets-Scanner/README.md

 ## Usage

 Once the program is running, a terminal-based graphical user interface will display network traffic and protocol analysis.
 The table will be continuously updated to reflect the latest captured data.
+Ensure that you use this tool within the bounds of the law.

 ## License